 What Happens if You Go to Trial After a Car Accident Deposition?

-Going to trial is a big decision, so you and your lawyer will need to talk through the pros and cons.
+Going to trial is a big decision, so you and your lawyer must discuss the pros and cons.
 They will also give their opinion on your chances of winning.
-If you do end up going to trial, your lawyer will start preparing for it right away.
+If you go to trial, your lawyer will start preparing for it immediately.

 During the actual trial, you and the party you are suing will both give testimony.
 There will likely also be a witness and expert testimony to support your claim.
 The deposition may also be used during the trial to question or contradict witness statements.